This is part of my resolution to steady my mind, so I can move on to a life of pointless and meaningless blah.

 It is no wonder that I am alone and can not maintain even a friendship.
 Who would like someone who doesn’t even know who or what they are?
 The fact that I am not working, despite a decent income, is another strike against me.
 Even if I were to get a part-time teaching job, I am not sure I could deal with the stress, and trust me on this, dealing with entitled, whiny and lazy students is stressful.
 Since being retired from the military, personal relationships are the only things I have failed to maintain.

 I am not even talking about romantic relationships as that is impossible.
 There is no need to waste my time on the impossible.
 I offered my heart, soul, and everything I have to the most perfect girl, that is clearly not enough.
-Shhh Don’t tell her, but she still - and always will - own my heart and soul, such that they are.
+Shhh Don’t tell her, but she still - and always will - own my heart and soul, such as they are.

 I wonder if that is what I was meant to be if only I could have been a better person.
 Husband, soulmate, friend, protector, and confidant to the best girl in the world.
 Could there be a better thing to be?
 I doubt it.